 This treatment tends to stop working well after a while.
 If that happens, you and your doctor will need to try another approach.

 Radiation.
 A specialist will zap the area with high-energy rays, which kill cancer cells.
 It’s like getting an X-ray, but the dose is stronger.
+It also can ease pain from melanoma that has spread to the brain or bones.

 Your doctor might recommend more than one treatment at a time, like chemotherapy plus radiation.
 It depends on whether the cancer has spread and how far it has gone.